ericfitzsimons451/Memoize/README.md

 ## Background/About

-### This project was my first attempt at a solo application using ReactJS.
+### This project was my first solo application using ReactJS.
 As a 2nd module student at Turing School of Software and Design, this week-long endeavor was part of our final evaluation.
-Datasets were created to represent a portion of the necessary concepts that were covered in our six-week module.
-My app was designed to be a teaching tool to solidify concepts learned during our course of study.
+Datasets were created to represent a portion of the necessary concepts that were covered in our 2nd six-week module.
+My app was designed as a teaching tool to solidify concepts learned during our course of study.
 The project required an API fetch from Heroku, the use of Sass styling and a test suite using Jest/Enzyme.

 ## Tech Stack